ku-fpg/ku-fpg.github.io/people/andygill.md

 In all these class, we go on to use programming to solve interesting real-world problems.
 I also lead the EECS Computer Science Capstone (EECS 581, 582).
-In Spring 2015, I am teaching EECS 582.
+In Fall 2015, I am teaching EECS 581 and EECS 582.
 Before KU, I taught graduate-level compilers at the Oregon Graduate Institute (OGI).